On this page:

 The NIDCD has been training otolaryngologist-scientists since 1995, with leading NIH and academic otolaryngologist surgeon-scientists among its alumni.
 The program is a junior faculty level career development program that is comparable to extramural mentored K-award programs.
 Most participants have already completed an otolaryngology residency or subspecialty fellowship.
 Typical sub-specialty fellowship training often does not provide adequate research experience upon which to build an enduring and robust independent research career, particularly when clinical research with human volunteers is involved.
 The purpose of the OSSP is to provide the necessary training—with formal research and career mentorship and strong support—for a successful transition to an independent tenure-track surgeon-scientist position.

-discuss the use of next-generation sequencing in the
+NIDCD scientific director, discuss the use of next-generation

 The NIH intramural research funding mechanism provides unique advantages for developing scientists and research programs.
 Research funding is committed concurrently with the appointment of the candidate.
 The candidate begins research as soon as the research proposal is developed and approved.
 Demonstration of appropriate annual progress ensures continuous funding throughout the training period.
 This minimizes the time spent seeking funding and maximizes the time spent on research.